winniewjeng/exowirc/source/jband-tutorial.rst

 J-Band Tutorial
 ***************

-The documentation below describes the steps to analyze images applied with a j-band filter.
-To analyze science images taken with the k-band filter and the helium filter, please navigate to the :doc:`kband-tutorial` and :doc:`helium-tutorial` page respectively.
+The documentation below describes the steps to analyze images taken with a j-band filter.
+To analyze science images taken with the k-band filter and the helium filter, please navigate to the :doc:`kband-tutorial` and :doc:`helium-tutorial` pages respectively.

-To begin utilizing all functions within the library, create five flags corresponding to the five core endpoints of the library:
+To begin utilizing all functions within the library, create five flags corresponding to the five core functions of the library:

 .. code-block:: Python